John Wayne Sace

-John Wayne Sace (born May 9, 1989) is a Filipino character actor and dancer.
+John Wayne Sace (born May 9, 1989) is a former Filipino character actor and dancer.
 He first rose to prominence from being a former child actor to a teen idol.

-Life and career

-Sace was a member of ABS-CBN network's circle of homegrown talents called Star Magic.
-He started off as a child actor and later became a member of the defunct ASAP boy dance group AnimE along with Rayver Cruz, Rodjun Cruz, Mhyco Aquino, Sergio Garcia, Emman Abeleda and Mico Aytona.
-After an average success of being a teen idol, Sace's career went stiff due to a number of personal issues.
+Personal life

 Sace was raised by his grandparents while his immediate family is residing in the United States.
 Sace was once separated from his non-showbiz wife but later reunited, with whom he has three children.

+Career

+Sace was a member of ABS-CBN network's talent label, Star Magic.
+He started off as a child actor and later became a member of the defunct ASAP boy dance group AnimE along with Rayver Cruz, Rodjun Cruz, Mhyco Aquino, Sergio Garcia, Emman Abeleda and Mico Aytona.
+His also starred in several soap operas before acting career tapered off in the 2010s.

+He returned to mainstream acting on FPJ's Ang Probinsyano in 2021.

+Controversies

-On October 12, 2016, Sace was injured, while his friend died after a shooting incident which took place in Pasig.
-Sace and Eric Sabino, his deceased companion, were part of the Pasig city police's drug watch list for their involvement in illegal drugs use.
+On October 12, 2016, Sace was injured, while his friend died, after a shooting incident in Pasig.
+Sace and Eric Sabino, his deceased companion, were on the Philippine National Police watchlist for supposed involvement in illegal drugs use and trafficking.

-He returned to mainstream acting via FPJ's Ang Probinsyano in 2021.
+On October 29, 2024, Sace was arrested at a motel on suspicion of fatally shooting a friend in Pasig the previous day.
+Sace had previously been imprisoned due to a domestic dispute and suffered from drug addiction.